-Healthcare contributions (9% of gross income after deducting social security) are deductible from tax up to 7.75% of the assessment base.
+Healthcare contributions (9% of gross income after deducting social security) are not deductible from tax as of 2022.
+This significantly increased overall tax burden for employees.

 Child deduction

 Parents bringing up children can claim child deductions (provided that certain conditions are met) - in 2021, they can deduct from taxable income up to PLN 1,112.04 annually for one child; PLN 2,224.08 for two children; PLN 4,224.12 for 3 children; PLN 6,924.12 for 4 children; with an additional PLN 2,700 for each extra child.